andrakis/jorconsole/README.md

 	npm install

-NPM will automatically compile the worker thread, but if changes are made you can manually recompile it via running:

-	./compile

-Run the emulator:

-	node index.js
+Recompile and run the emulator using:

+	./run

 What works
 ----------

-This version, based upon the latest jor1k, currently boots to a certain point and then halts due to missing replacement functions for features like setTimeout.
+This version, based upon the latest jor1k, currently boots to the shell and waits for input.
+However, the keyboard handling is not finished yet, resulting in a segfault, or nothing happening.

+In addition, applications such as 'top' will run once and then appears to crash the emulator.

 What does not work
 ------------------

+* Keyboard input
+* Networking
-* Everything.
+* Stability

 Little Tricks